 recurrent layers.
 I did not include Dropout thus far, because the training sessions were relatively short and

 overfitting wasn't as likely.
-I also experimented with adding MaxPool
+I also experimented with adding MaxPool layers to the CNN, but my

 implementation actually performed substantially worse with Max Pooling for some reason.

-Whew, the following cells will train the final_model
+Whew, the following cells will train the final_model:

 model_end = final_model(input_dim = 13,